DirtyMagic33/TheBlog/_posts/2019-12-30-test-syntax-highlight.md

 ---
 layout: post
-title: "Using Module Versions with Invoke-DscResource"
+title: "Testing Code Highlighing with CSS"
 date: 2019-12-30 12:00:00
 categories: Test
 featured_image: /images/bride.jpg
 ---

+# Testing Code Highlighting with CSS

 Sample PowerShell code to see how it is being displayed.